 Audio

-Disclaimer: Of course, the selection of tools mentioned here is subjective and incomplete.
-They only reflect Claudia's and our experiences, and we have no affiliation with the respective software providers.
+Disclaimer: Of course, the selection of the tools mentioned here is subjective and incomplete.
+They only reflect Claudia's and our experiences, and we have no connection to the respective software providers.

-Interview: Extra Tips for the Tools from Claudia Grajek
+Interview: Extra tips about tools from Claudia Grajek

-Claudia, 19 tool tips are quite a lot.
+Claudia, 19 tool tips is quite a lot.
 What are your top 3 tool recommendations for creating content for online courses?

-Clearly, Canva is in first place.
+Clearly, at number 1 is Canva.
 I do so much with it and always show it to my clients.
-In second place would be Filmora, because you can quickly and cheaply edit videos with it.
-And in third place is Loom: In the free basic version, you can record screencasts in the browser.
-For advanced screencasts, I recommend the pro version, with which you can also record other screens and have additional features like a pen tool.
+Number 2 would probably be Filmora because you can quickly and affordably edit videos with it.
+And number 3 is Loom: With the free basic version, you can record screencasts in the browser.
+For advanced screencasts, I also recommend the pro version, which allows you to record other screens and has additional features like a pen tool.

 Which tool do you think is worth spending a bit more money on?

-I am simply a fan of Canva, which also costs money in the pro version [Link to Canva's pricing page].
-When it comes to video editing, Filmora works for many purposes.
-However, if you want to create many explanatory videos with screencasts, I recommend the more expensive video tool Camtasia.
-And of course, investing in blink.it is worthwhile, as it offers online courses where creating content is enjoyable because it's so easy.
+I am just a fan of Canva, which also costs in the pro version [link to Canva's pricing page].
+When it comes to video editing, Filmora is sufficient for many purposes.
+However, for those who want to make many explanatory videos with screencasts, I recommend the more expensive video tool Camtasia.
+And of course, the investment in blink.it is worthwhile for offering online courses, where creating is already fun because it is so easy.

-Are there tools you would personally advise against?
+Are there any tools you would personally advise against?

-Not fundamentally, no. Every use case is different, and every tool can be reasonably useful in different contexts.
-However, I am not a fan of the expensive Adobe world, like Photoshop, etc. If you are not a designer yourself, there are numerous tools that are easier to use and, above all, much more affordable.
+Not fundamentally, no. Every use case is different, and every tool can be different in terms of usefulness.
+However, I am not a fan of the expensive Adobe world, such as Photoshop, etc. If you are not a designer yourself, there are numerous tools that are easier to use and, above all, much cheaper.

-Thanks to Claudia for the little interview and the great tips on creating learning content!
+Thanks to Claudia for the short interview and the great tips about creating learning content!

-All the tools presented can be excellently combined with an online course – as e-learning or blended learning.
-Start creating an online course with blink.it now and fill it with a colorful mix of media including videos, quizzes, and much more!
+All the tools presented can be excellently combined with an online course – whether as e-learning or blended learning.
+Create an online course now with blink.it and fill it with a colorful mix of media including video, quizzes, and much more!